-1 REVIEW AVAILABLE RESOURCES & UNDERSTAND REQUIREMENTS ☐ Become familiar with the EHP requirements and additional guidance in the BEAD NOFO. ☐ Gain an understanding of the requirements of the National Environmental Policy Act (NEPA) review process and the National Historic Preservation Act (NHPA). ☐ Review the NEPA, Historical Preservation, and Climate Resiliency Webinar and presentation materials.
-2 HIRE EHP-FOCUSED STAFF or CONTRACTORS ☐ Assess the readiness of your broadband team to analyze potential environmental impacts. ☐ If necessary, hire additional staff or contractor support to ensure your broadband team has the appropriate capacity and expertise to manage EHP activities.
+REVIEW AVAILABLE RESOURCES & UNDERSTAND REQUIREMENTS

+- Become familiar with the EHP requirements and additional guidance in the BEAD NOFO. - Gain an understanding of the requirements of the National Environmental Policy Act (NEPA) review process and the National Historic Preservation Act (NHPA).

+2) HIRE EHP-FOCUSED STAFF or CONTRACTORS

-Designate certain individuals to be specifically responsible for EHP activities.
-Outline their responsibilities associated with managing EHP and NEPA review determination about the level of NEPA review required.
+- Assess the readiness of your broadband team to analyze potential environmental impacts. - □ If necessary, hire additional staff or contractor support to ensure your broadband team has the appropriate capacity and expertise to manage EHP activities. - Designate certain individuals to be specifically responsible for EHP activities.
+Outline their responsibilities associated with managing EHP and NEPA review activities. - □ Invite collaborators or SMEs to support your team.